 At the five leaf collar (V5) stage, the growing point is located at the soil surface, yet it is protected by the new leaves which are in a tight whorl surrounding it.

 Unlike the soybean plant, which can regrow from any of many axillary buds, the corn plant has only one primary growing point that leaves can emerge from.

-If hail, frost or something else damages this tissue, there’s a poor chance of the plant remaining alive.
+If hail, freezing air temperatures or something else damages this tissue, there’s a poor chance of the plant remaining alive.
 If the plant lives, it will not significantly contribute to grain yield.

 Breaking away from the stalk